open-telemetry/opentelemetry-specification/experimental/metric-config-service.md

 `period_sec` describes the period with which the metric should be collected (in seconds).
-For optimization purposes, all schedules in the response SHOULD have periods that are divisible by the smallest period (see [TODO: link Collection Periods section]).
+For optimization purposes, all schedules in the response SHOULD have periods that are divisible by the smallest period (see [below](#collection-periods)).
 A period of 0 means that the metric should not be collected

 #### Fingerprint
 `fingerprint` is a sequence of bytes that corresponds to the set of schedules